Scotchester/jellybeans/_posts/2025-04-13-mike-and-ike-mega-mix.md

 (It's also the same as the Just Born branded beans.)

 I am personally a big fan of the Just Born / Mike and Ike chewy candy texture.
-The insides, in particualr, have a perfect consistency.
+The insides, in particular, have a perfect consistency.
 However, I have to dock this score slightly for not having as strong a shell as I believe that a proper _jelly bean_ should have.